-In Westerly, Rhode Island, another 9,600 customers were in the dark, the spokesman said.
-He told area residents to expect rotating outages throughout the night and predicted they would continue for "a period of days."
+In Westerly, another 9,600 customers were in the dark, the spokesman said.
+He told area residents to expect rotating outages throughout the night and predicted they would continue for days.

-That was also the case in Massachusetts, where four to seven inches of rain had fallen in the eastern part of the state during this latest storm, said Scott MacLeod, a public information officer with the Massachusetts Emergency Management Agency in Framingham, Massachusetts.
+In Massachusetts, four to seven inches of rain fell in the eastern part of the state during this latest storm, said Scott MacLeod, a public information officer with the Massachusetts Emergency Management Agency in Framingham.

-On Monday, Massachusetts Gov. Deval Patrick declared a state of emergency and activated the National Guard, which was prepared to assist overnight, MacLeod said.
+Gov. Deval Patrick has declared a state of emergency and activated the National Guard, which was prepared to assist overnight.

-A handful of shelters were open, though few people were staying there, and there were no reports of power outages in the state, MacLeod said.
+A handful of shelters were open, though few people were staying there.
+No reports of power outages in the state were made, MacLeod said.
 "It's mainly flooding issues -- closed roads, flooded roadways and basements."